Understanding Varicose Veins: Symptoms, Treatments and Prevention

 Seeking Professional Help

-Varicose veins, while aesthetically displeasing for some, can also cause physical discomfort and, in severe instances, result in ulcers or blood clots, posing a significant health risk.
+Varicose veins, while aesthetically displeasing for some, can also cause physical discomfort and, in severe instances, lead to ulcers or blood clots, posing a significant health risk.
 Currently, individuals seeking varicose vein treatment through the NHS may experience delays due to a backlog.
 Immediate treatment is crucial for those in need, but it’s important to consider the financial implications of prompt care.
 Treating varicose veins can be costly, and the NHS must distribute its resources equitably across all patients.

 Fortunately, private clinics offer timely options.
 In the past, treatments included surgery or sclerotherapy, both invasive and potentially resulting in significant side effects.
 Stratum Clinics, however, provide laser treatments as an efficient alternative.
 Laser treatments use a specially designed laser to target and eliminate problematic veins.
 The process is quick, minimally painful and doesn’t leave scars or damage surrounding tissue.
 Compared to surgery or sclerotherapy, laser treatment has fewer risks of complications and requires minimal recovery time.